38 Weeks Pregnant With Pelvic Pain

 Q: How can I relieve pelvic pain at home?
 A: Try maintaining good posture, using a pelvic support belt, engaging in gentle exercises, applying heat or cold, getting plenty of rest, and modifying your activities to minimize strain.

 Q: Can pelvic pain affect labor and delivery?
 A: In some cases, severe pelvic pain can make labor more challenging.
-However, with proper management and support, most women with pelvic pain can still have a successful vaginal delivery.
+Still, with proper management and support, most women with pelvic pain can still have a successful vaginal delivery.

 Conclusion